 3. Increase in crime and social problems

 It is another paradox that as incomes increase and people are better off the level of crime has increased as well.
 (2) This suggests that crime is not motivated by poverty but perhaps envy.
 One reason why crime rates increase is that quite simply there are more things to steal.
 Back in the 1930s auto theft, mobile phone theft e.t.c were rare or non-existent.
 Economic Growth has created more goods to steal.
-However the link isn’t absolute for example in recent years crime rates in US have reduced from their peak.
+However, the link isn’t absolute for example in recent years crime rates in the US have reduced from their peak.
 But there has been a general association between growth and crimes.

 5. Higher economic growth has led to more hours worked

-In the beginning of the industrial revolution, higher growth led to people working lower hours.(3) However, in the past couple of decades higher incomes have actually led to people working longer hours.
+In the beginning of the industrial revolution, higher growth led to people working lower hours.(3) However, in the past couple of decades, higher incomes have actually led to people working longer hours.
 It seems people are unable to enjoy their higher incomes.
 Feeling the necessity or preferring to work longer hours.
-This suggest people are valuing earning money more than leisure.
+This suggests people are valuing earning money more than leisure.
 However, this trend may also be due to companies wanting people to work longer hours.

 6. Diseases of affluence

-Economic Growth has enabled improved health care treatments, but at the same time there has been an unexpected rise in the number of diseases and illnesses related to increased prosperity.(4) One example is obesity.
+Economic Growth has enabled improved healthcare treatments, but at the same time, there has been an unexpected rise in the number of diseases and illnesses related to increased prosperity.(4) One example is obesity.
 Modern lifestyles and modern diets have created an epidemic of obesity, with significant proportions of the population expressing a desire to lose weight.
-It could be argued that problems such as obesity and stress related illnesses are not a direct consequence of growth.
+It could be argued that problems such as obesity and stress-related illnesses are not a direct consequence of growth.
 This is true, but, it is symbolic of the fact increased prosperity has created as many new problems as it has solved

 - Gary Burtless, Senior Fellow, Economic Studies Program “Has Income inequality really increased in US?”
 The Brookings Institution, January 11, 2007